geeksblabla/geeksblabla.com/blablas/ep142/index.md

 0:56:10 - How to avoid negativity between your team members?

-1:03:00 - Is it good to build personal relatonship with team members or stay pfessional?
+1:03:00 - Is it good to build personal relationship with team members or stay professional?

 1:10:26 - Is there a way to split the job's way of thinking with normal life?